Directive on the harassment complaint process (2018)

 1. Effective date

-1.2 It is to be read in conjunction with the NRC Policy on Harassment Prevention and Conflict Resolution (2016) (the "Policy"), and, with the Policy, this document replaces the 2010 Guidelines on the Prevention and Resolution of Harassment in the Workplace.
+1.2 This directive is to be read in conjunction with the NRC Policy on Harassment Prevention and Conflict Resolution (2016) (the "Policy").

 This directive applies to NRC employees and to workplace circumstances as defined in the Policy.

 This directive is pursuant to the provisions of the above cited Policy that require the establishment and maintenance of an effective harassment complaint process.
 It also sets out specific roles and responsibilities for the designated officials involved in the application of this directive.

 A harassment complaint is a serious matter requiring prompt attention and treatment with sensitivity, competence, and discretion.
 A primary goal of any process to address such a complaint should be resolution with the least disruption possible for the workplace and for all parties concerned.

 Therefore, while the seriousness of harassment allegations calls for access to a careful and rigorous process from the outset, it is consistent with such a process that many cases may, upon closer exploration and with the consent of all parties, be effectively dealt with through informal resolution processes.

 Details on the steps in the harassment complaint process can be found in The Treasury Board Secretariat (TBS) Guide on Applying the Harassment Resolution Process

 This directive is also to be read, when relevant, in conjunction with the following: